ItsNovrix/comment-scout/README.md

 ![notice]

-You can use this feature if you want Comment Scout to make a comment to remind the user to take a specific action to match the requirements of your subreddit.
+You can use this feature if you want Comment Scout to make a comment to inform users to take a specific action to match the requirements of your subreddit.
 Comment Scout will check the post and comments both before scheduling the notice and before sending the comment.
-Notices are unlocked by default.
+Notices are unlocked by default, but can be locked if desired.

 Some placeholders have been implemented:

 - Most [AutoModerator placeholders](https://www.reddit.com/r/reddit.com/wiki/automoderator/full-documentation/)
 have been added except media placeholders, match placeholders and ``{{author_flair_template_id}}``.

 - ``{{random}}`` can be used to choose a random value from multiple given ones.